alexrgez14/Nicestart/README.md

 # Nicestart
->Like it´s name says, this is a proyect made to start developing
+> Like it´s name says, this is a starting point to develop some really
->really nice interfaces.
+> nice interfaces.

-**Nicestart** is an android app developed to show some really cool features I´ve learn.

-### List of features
+**Nicestart** consists of a repository that I´ll be using to learn some cool new stuff about interfaces and Android development.
+##
+### Features list
 1. [x] Different activities and layouts:
    1. Login activity.
    2. Register activity.
    3. Main activity.
-2. [x] Landscape qualifiers for all the layouts.
+2. [x] Landscape qualifiers, to get a nice experience even in landscape mode.
 3. [x] Editable text areas.
-4. [x] Buttons, to navigate between different activities.
+4. [x] Buttons that allow navigation between different activities.
+5. [ ] Working to learn about new things that can be used to get more cool features.